 It can seem to be extremely risky to become an entrepreneur.
 Leaving paid employment, risking personal finances, your health and time with your family can leave you exposed to huge problems.
-You might end up needing to work another job while you build your business.
+You might end up needing to work another job while you build your business as a side hustle until it takes off.
 Here’s some of the top reasons that people think are a barrier to becoming an entrepreneur:

 - “I don’t think I can raise enough money.”

 - “I don’t have an idea.”